vidaud/seta/seta-doc/docs/general/how-runs.md

 #### Neural networks training

 Neural networks may learn any function, and the only limitation is the availability of data.
 As a result, data preparation, feature engineering, and domain coverage become critical components for producing relevant and understandable results from neural network training.
+Weights and thresholds are continuously changed throughout training until training data with the same tags consistently produce results that are similar.
 The EC public knowledge corpus provides a consistent language and so characteristics that have been generated from chunks rather than words, as in general language.